colorstacksu/ColorStack/README.md

 ## Project Overview

 This project aims to create a ColorStack website for Kennesaw State University.
 The website will serve as a platform for students to access various resources, participate in events, and connect with the community.

+## Team
+This project is being lead by the memebrs of the Colorstack chapter at Kennesaw State University.
+Here are the team divisions and roles:

+### Project Manager/ Project Lead:

 ## Features